Why choose Hodge Jones & Allen Solicitors?

-We also understand how difficult it can be to come forward and talk about what has happened, particularly for people who have been humiliated and upset by their treatment.
-We are experienced at providing support and advice every step of the way.
+We understand how difficult it is to come forward and talk about what has happened, particularly for people who have been humiliated and upset by their treatment.
+We’re experienced at providing support and advice every step of the way.

-It is unlawful to victimise someone because they have complained of discrimination.
+It’s unlawful to victimise someone because they’ve complained of discrimination.

 Public bodies also have to take active steps to promote equality, prevent discrimination and promote good relations between different groups.
-It is unlawful for those bodies to fail to have regard to this duty when carrying out their activities.
+It’s unlawful for those bodies to fail to have regard to this duty when carrying out their activities.